Asynchronous approach in the plane: A deterministic polynomial algorithm: Proof of correctness and cost analysis

-Let us now show that when $a_1$ finishes executing $\bo(\rho(d_1), d_1, d_1, 0)$, $a_2$ has finished executing the loop at the beginning of Procedure $\p(d_1)$.
-According to Lemmas~\ref{cor:syn:pp2} and~\ref{cor:syn:ite}, inside this loop, the first parameter which is assigned to Patterns $\rd$ and $\fl$ is at most $\rho(d_1)$.
-Besides, while executing this loop, $a_2$ executes a sequence of Patterns $\rd$ and $\fl$ called by Procedure $\pp$.
-Since $d_1 \geq \dist$, according to Lemma~\ref{lem:bo}, the execution of $\bo(\rho(d_1), d_1, d_1, 0)$ by $a_1$ pushes the execution by $a_2$ of the loop at the beginning of Procedure $\p(d_1)$.
-By assumption, when $a_1$ finishes executing $\bo(\rho(d_1), d_1, d_1, 0)$, agents have not met which implies that $a_2$ has finished executing the loop.
+Let us {build on this to} show that when {$a_2$} finishes executing $\bo(2d_1^4, d_1, d_1, 0)$, {$a_1$} has finished executing the loop at the beginning of Procedure $\p(d_1)$.
+In view of Lemmas~\ref{cor:syn:pp2} and~\ref{cor:syn:ite}, while executing this loop, {$a_1$} executes a sequence of Patterns $\rd$ and $\fl$ called by Procedure $\pp$ whose the first parameter is at most $2d_1^4$.
+Since $d_1 \geq \dist$, in view of Lemma~\ref{lem:bo} {and the assumption that the agents do not meet {before} the end of the execution of the second part of Phase~$i_1$ by $a_2$}, when {$a_2$} finishes executing $\bo(2d_1^4, d_1, d_1, 0)$, {$a_1$} has finished executing the loop.